nreid/vc_tutorials/Part1_qc_alignment.md

 ## Index alignment files ##

 The last step in preparing the reads is to index the bam files.
 This needs to be done to enable fast access to reads overlapping a given position of the genome.
 Without the index, if you wanted to access reads at the beginning of chromosome 20, you'd need to read through chromosomes 1-19 until you got there.
-In this case, `picard` has done that for us as part of MarkDuplicates, but if you used a different approach, you'd need to use `samtools` to do this.
+With many samples or deep coverage, this would be a big problem.
+The bam index is a map to the bam file that lets you skip around quickly.
+In this case, `picard` already generated the index during duplicate marking, but if you used a different approach, you'd need to use `samtools` to do this.
 For example:

 ```bash
 samtools index ../align_stepwise/*mkdup.bam
 ```

+Finally, at this point, may have noticed that we have generated six copies of our data.
+Two copies of the fastq files, and four copies of the alignment files.
+This is a large and space-wasting mess.
+If we were working with many samples of high coverage human genomes, we would want to go and delete the intermediate files.
+Another approach, detailed in Part 3, would pipe many of these steps together and avoid creating some of the intermediate files.

 scripts:
 - [scripts/Part1g_indexbams.sh](scripts/Part1g_indexbams.sh)